-In addition, it participates in the synthesis of proteins, cellular oxygenation, and other important jobs that keep you in good health.
+In addition, it participates in the synthesis of proteins, cellular oxygenation, and other important functions that keep you in good health.

 Because of this, you should always make an effort to protect your thyroid, especially by giving it the nutrients it needs to be healthy.

-Today, we’ll take this opportunity to share 6 good habits to improve your thyroid function naturally.
+Today, we’ll take this opportunity to share 6 good habits that may improve your thyroid function naturally.

 1. Incorporate iodine into your diet